Keerthanasrs/ReservationSystem/README.md

 # ReservationSystem
- Labs and Lecture Halls Reservation System for Faculty of Sri Jayachamarendra College of Engineering.
+ Labs and Lecture Halls Reservation System for Faculty of Sri Jayachamarajendra College of Engineering.